dlt-hub/dlt/docs/website/docs/walkthroughs/dispatch-to-multiple-tables.md

 print(load_info)
 ```

+In the code above we define a resource `repo_events` that fetches events from the GitHub API.

 Events content never changes so we can use `append` write disposition and track new events using `created_at` field.

 We name the tables using a function that receives an event data and returns table name: `table_name=lambda i: i["type"]`

-Now run the script:
+3. Now run the script:

 ```shell
 python github_events_dispatch.py
 ```

-Peek at created tables:
+4. Peek at created tables:

 ```shell
 dlt pipeline -v github_events info dlt pipeline github_events trace
 ```

-And preview the data:
+5. And preview the data:

 ```shell
 dlt pipeline -v github_events show